-If you’re completely unaware of the fact that I’m currently in the process of converting a VW T5 high top transporter then, well, where have you been?
+If you’re completely unaware of the fact that I converted a VW T5 high top transporter and that I’m getting ready for a whole load of road trips in Europe, then, well, where have you been?

 Come and join the custom conversion project on Instagram at @wheresmolliesvan.

-As summer approaches and we approach the half way stage of the conversion, I can’t help but get excited about van life reality and all the adventures I want to go on in my little home on wheels.
-The plan at the moment is to start with a few adventures closer to home, then head out and dig into Europe.
+As summer approaches, I can’t help but get excited about van life reality and all the adventures I want to go on in my little home on wheels.
+The plan at the moment is to combine a few adventures closer to home with some further away in Europe.

 ‘Where first?’
 I hear you ask.

-Here are the adventures I’m considering and lining up for van life once my baby is complete!
+Here are the adventures I’m considering and lining up for van life now my baby is complete!

 I’ve ‘learnt to surf’ a few times now through different trips with work, usually getting to be in the water and shoot for 1/2 days before leaving to pursue the next activity / adventure.
 I’ve never gotten the chance to nail it or live it.
 So this is something I’d love to do.